 - Under the Displacement Map effect, change the Use For Horizontal Displacement dropdown to red.

-- Make sure that the Use for Vertical Displacement is not set to Red.
+- Additionally, make sure that the Use for Vertical Displacement is not set to Red.
 Setting it to Green is a safe bet.

 - Look for Edge Behavior and select the Wrap Pixels Around check box to activate it.

-- Click on the first dropdown menu at Displacement Map and select the precomposed composition.
+- Finally, click on the first dropdown menu at Displacement Map and select the precomposed composition.

 Playing back the footage you should now see subtle heat distortions going through the scene.
 If the effect is either too subtle or too harsh then reopen the precomposed footage and play around with the particle generator until you get the effect just right!